'I can die': Medvedev survives extreme heat at Tokyo Games - WHIZ News

 Fognini slammed his racket onto the court in disgust when the match was over, then picked the racket up and placed it in a court-side trash can.

-Medvedev — if he’s up to it — will next face sixth-seeded Pablo Carreno Busta of Spain for a spot in the medal rounds.
-Carreno Busta beat Dominik Koepfer of Germany 7-6 (7), 6-3.
+Medvedev — if he’s up to it — will next face sixth-seeded Carreno Busta, who beat Dominik Koepfer of Germany 7-6 (7), 6-3.

-In the women’s tournament, fourth-seeded Elina Svitolina of Ukraine beat Camila Giorgi of Italy 6-4, 6-4 to reach the semifinals.

-Svitolina is the highest seeded singles player remaining after top-ranked Ash Barty, No. 2 Naomi Osaka and No. 3 Aryna Sabalenka each lost.
-She’ll next face either Paula Badosa of Spain or Marketa Vondrousova of the Czech Republic for a spot in the gold-medal match.

 Associated Press reporter Syd Fryer contributed to this report.